sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 Pending resolution.
 Ideas around:

-- IT Projects are capped at $2.5M, limiting the ability of a project sponsor to fund an expensive IT product (e.g., proprietary product)
+*Duplication*

-- Promoting the adoption of OSS instead
+Duplication through this approach is expected to increase.
+This tradeoff is deemed favourable due to the increase in agility and responsiveness to user and operational needs.
+While duplication of efforts will occur, efforts will be made to mitigate this.
+Defaults (over standards) and the proliteration of best practices should take place through CoPs and management roles.
+Further considerations need to be made regarding duplications are acceptable and which are not.
+Duplicate instances of freely available open source solutions (which is the favoured approach) should not receive the same attention as proprietary solutions (though efforts should be made to contribute back to the projects being leveraged in lieu of payments).
+DevOps teams would still require to go through procurement processes should they want to procure a proprietary solution or support agreement.
+Further, mitigation of  available through Enterprise Architecture and Solution Architecture at IT Project inception identifying (though not requiring) reusable components of the MVP to be in scope of IT solution for the IT Project.

-- Enterprise Architecture and Solution Architecture at IT Project inception identifying reusable components to be in scope of IT solution for the IT Project
+*Iteratively Delivery*

-- DevOps teams would still require to go through procurement processes should they want to procure a proprietary solution or support agreement.
+By limiting IT Projects to $2.5M, this reduces the project sponsors ability to fund an expensive IT products (e.g., proprietary product), further promiting the use of existing internal services, or open source solutions (which aligns with the digital standard, "Use open standards and solutions") with a preference towards the defaults that exist within the department.
+Furthermore, by limiting the size and scope of projects, value is more quickly delievered to users (design with users, from the digital standards), and permits iterative improvements to the solutiin (as per the digital standard, "Iterate and improve frequently").

 ### 2.3.
 Financials for IT Products’ evolution (lifecycle management)